Go to main menu Go to search Go to main content Go to footer

 This is possible as long as this involvement is clearly justified, complementarities in terms of budget among these partners that address the same policy instrument are foreseen and the overall partnership is geographically balanced and mixes more and …

 Yes.
-Seven EU candidate countries can join, as well as Norway and Switzerland as partners.
-Countries outside the programme area are welcome to participate in an Interreg Europe project if their participation contributes to its delivery.
-However, these …
+Seven EU candidate countries (Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia, Ukraine) can join, as well as Norway and Switzerland as partners.
+Organisation from outside the programme area (EU27 + 9 countries mentioned …

 Partnerships should go beyond cross-border and transnational cooperation areas and more generally go beyond areas formed by a group of geographically proximate countries.
 In the same spirit, the added value of involving several regions from the same …